Waddell & Reed: History

 The company traces its history to September 3, 1937, when it was founded by Chauncey Waddell and Cameron Reed.
 The company was one of the first to sell funds following the Investment Company Act of 1940.
 Two of its funds—United Income Fund and United Accumulative Fund—were among the first mutual funds in the United States.
 Its first offices were in department stores.

 Continental Investment Corporation of Boston bought Waddell & Reed for $82.5 million in 1969.
 Liberty National Insurance Holding Company, later renamed Torchmark Corporation acquired it for $160 million in 1981.
 Torchmark spun it off in 1998 in a deal where for 10 Torchmark shares held, Torchmark shareholders received 3 shares of Waddell & Reed.

-In the 2000s, the company was put in the spotlight due to being a major factor in the 2010 "Flash Crash", when a bug in the companies' algorithm coupled with significant competing high frequency traders combined to create a massive crash in the price of S&P500 E-mini futures.
+In 2010 the company was put in the spotlight due to, according to a controversial SEC/CFTC report, being a major factor in the 2010 "Flash Crash".
+Reportedly, a bug in Waddell & Reed's compute algorithm, coupled with significant competing high frequency traders, created a massive crash in the price of S&P500 E-mini futures.

 In February 2016, Waddell & Reed announced the purchase of at least 8.2% of the Spanish company Abengoa, which was in serious financial trouble.

-In 2021, the company was purchased by the asset management division of Macquarie Group, becoming a wholly-owned subsidiary in the process.
-Waddell & Reed's wealth management business was acquired by LPL Financial in April 2021.
+In 2021, Waddell & Reed was purchased by Macquaire Asset Management, a division of Macquarie Group, becoming a wholly owned subsidiary in the process.
+Macquarie then sold Waddell & Reed's wealth management business to LPL Financial in April 2021 and merged the asset management business, Ivy Managements, into Delaware Funds.